harness/developer-hub/tutorials/ci-pipelines/test/ci-fastapi-test.md

   target="_self"
 />

-In this tutorial, you'll use Harness CI to run automated tests in a FastAPI project when changes are pushed to the `main` branch of your repository.
+[FastAPI](https://fastapi.tiangolo.com/) is a modern and highly performant web framework that you can use to build APIs in Python 3.7+ using standard Python type hints.
+In this tutorial, you'll use Harness CI to automatically run tests on your FastAPI project when changes are pushed to a specific branch of your code repository.

 ## Prerequisites